 I’m trying very hard to cut down on single use plastics this year.
 I’ve never been a fan of shop bought Christmas Crackers as they never have anything useful in them and it’s usually made of plastic.
 I usually buy the ready made fill your own Crackers for Christmas Day which is a good alternative.

-As I mentioned it was our village Christmas Wine Club dinner last night and we wanted to have some plastic free Christmas Crackers to go on the table.
-However, with 42 people attending it was working out to be a bit expensive to buy and fill the ready made Crackers so I decided to try and make my own plastic free Christmas Crackers.
+However, when I was planning our Village Wine Club Christmas dinner it was working out to be a bit expensive to buy and fill the ready made Crackers so I decided to try and make my own plastic free Christmas Crackers.

 They were actually super easy to make so I thought I’d show you how I made them.

 And, Once you’ve made your Crackers you can fill them with your choice of plastic free gifts.
 I’ve now put together a selection of some of my favourite Plastic Free Cracker Fillers

 - You’ll need some recycled card, tissue paper (I used recycled), twine, scissors and a bit of sticky tape.
 And, to go inside the Crackers you’ll need some “snaps” and whatever else you want to pop in.
 I popped some Christmas hats and reusable wine pourers into the ones I made. it’s also useful to have a ready made tube the same size that you want to make your Crackers that you can use as a template.